aryan18b/aryan18b/README.md

 <h1 align="center">Hi 👋, I'm Aryan Bhavsar</h1>
-<h3 align="center">A passionate frontend developer with expertise in HTML, CSS, JavaScript, and React. 💻</h3>
+<h3 align="center">A passionate frontend developer with expertise in JavaScript, and React. 💻</h3>

 - 🌱 Currently, I'm diving deeper into **Backend Development with Node.js**

+- 💻I also love to solve DSA probems.
+-
 - 👨‍💻 All of my projects are available [here](https://github.com/aryan18b)

 - 📫 How to reach me **aryanbhavsar95@gmail.com**